-The present document describes the India KLEMS database version 2019.
+The present document describes the India KLEMS database version 2020.
 The present version is an extended India KLEMS research project, "Disaggregate Industry Level Productivity Analysis for India- the KLEMS Approach" being undertaken at the Centre for Development Economics, Delhi School of Economics.
 This one builds on the previous project, which was undertaken at ICRIER, New Delhi2.
 The Data Manual is intended to guide researchers about the variables (and their construction) used to measure both inputs and total factor productivity (TFP) at the industry level using the dataset.
-In addition, it is also intended to support national officials statistical agencies in future work on the productivity database within the agencies.
+In addition, it is also intended to support national officials' statistical agencies in future work on the productivity database within the agencies.

 The dataset includes measures of Gross Value Added (GVA), Gross Value of Output (GVO), Labour (L), Capital (K), Energy (E), Material (M), Services (S), Labour Quality (LQ), Labour Productivity (LP) and Total Factor Productivity (TFP) at the industry and economy level from 1980-81 onwards.
-The database covering the period 1980-81 to 2017-18 has been constructed on the basis of data compiled from CSO, NSSO, ASI, Input-Output tables (I-O tables) and processed according to appropriate procedures.
+The database covering the period 1980-81 to 2018-19 has been

+1 Timmer, M.P, Mahony, M. and van Ark, B. (2007).
+The EU KLEMS growth and productivity accounts: an overview.
+Mimeo University of Groningen & University of Birmingham, constructed on the basis of data compiled from CSO, NSSO, ASI, Input-Output tables (I-O tables) and processed according to appropriate procedures.
 These procedures were developed to ensure harmonization of the basic data, and to generate growth accounts in a consistent and uniform way.
 Harmonization of the basic data has focused on a number of areas such as industrial classification, and aggregation levels.
 The data base covers 27 industries comprising the entire Indian economy.
 The industries are shown in Table 1.1 below.
 The variables in the data set are given in Table 1.2.